At the Humanitarian Leadership Academy, we are committed to respecting and protecting your privacy.

 Registering on Kaya and registering for courses

-When you register on our Kaya platform, you will be asked to provide us with personal and employment information such as name, age (as a range), email address, country location, the organisation you work for and other similar information.
-We will use this information to allow you to use the Kaya platform, including to register for courses.
+When you register on our Kaya platform, you will be asked to provide us with personal and employment information such as your email address, name, age (as a range), gender, location, the organisation you work for and other similar information.
+We will use this information to allow you to use the Kaya platform, including to enrol onto courses.

-If you express interest in, or register for, a course, we will record details related to that course including whether you start and/or complete the course, the scores you achieve in assessments, certificates and badges you earn, your responses to evaluation and feedback surveys, and other information relating to your participation in learning.
-We will use this information for the management and provision of courses.
+If you express interest in, or enrol onto, a course, we will record details related to that course including whether you start and/or complete the course, the scores you achieve in assessments, certificates and badges you earn, your responses to evaluation and feedback surveys, and other information relating to your participation in learning.
+We will use this information for the management and provision of the courses.

 As well as the information you provide when registering, you will have the opportunity to provide additional data such as interests, profile picture, or additional contact details through your profile.
 Contributions made through the site, for example through chat sessions or discussion forums, may be stored on the site (and visible by other users).